+Observer Agreement

+Project Details

+Project Title: Project No:

+Agency: Agency Contact:

+Location of Fieldwork: Date of Fieldwork:

+Time of Fieldwork:

+Declaration
-I understand that I must be familiar with and adhere to the BHBIA's Legal and Ethical Observers' Guidelines.

-Client observers must be introduced openly and honestly to respondents.

-Observers must agree to withdraw from observing if any respondent is known to them/ recognised to protect the respondent's anonymity.
-If an observer knows they will subsequently have to deal with a respondent, the attendee must also withdraw from observing.
-However, if respondents are made fully aware of the presence of an observer known to them, and give explicit permission for that individual to observe then that person may remain at the session, care should be taken that the respondents are completely comfortable if 'put on the spot' in this way.

-Observers must respect the confidentiality of all information exchanged in MR interviews/ groups.
-They must not:
+Observers must be familiar with and adhere to the BHBIA's Legal and Ethical Observers' Guidelines.
+Observers must be introduced openly and honestly to respondents.
+Observers must agree to withdraw from observing if any respondent is known to them/recognised to protect the respondent's anonymity.
+If an observer knows they will subsequently have direct contact with a respondent, the observer must also withdraw from observing.
+However, if respondents are made fully aware of the presence of an observer known to them and give explicit consent for that individual to observe then that person may remain at the session - care should be taken that the respondents are completely comfortable if 'put on the spot' in this way.
+Observers must respect the confidentiality of all information exchanged in MR interviews/groups.
+They must not at any time:

-- Record any respondent's personal data or record any information with the specific aim of establishing the identity of a respondent; - Not make any separate identifiable notes or recordings that could be attributed to an individual respondent; - Attempt to influence how any respondent is approached in future for sales/promotion; - Not use information gleaned from the observation to amend or build databases.
+Record any respondent's personal data or record any information with the specific aim of establishing the identity of a respondent; Make any separate identifiable notes or recordings that could be attributed to an individual respondent; Attempt to influence how any respondent is approached in future for sales/promotion; Use information gleaned from the observation to amend or build databases.

+Signature

+I have read, understand and agree to the terms detailed above.

+Signature: Name (please print):